lkj000/amapiano-ai-app/docs/PRP.md

 **Strategic Objectives**:
 - Build core AI generation and analysis engines with cultural authenticity.
 - Establish foundational team and partnerships with the South African music community.
-- Develop a fully-featured web application demonstrating the core product vision.
+- Develop a fully-featured web application demonstrating the core product vision, including the DAW.
 - Secure seed funding and establish legal framework.

 **Key Deliverables**: